rl-tools/rl-tools/release/readme.txt

     rl_environments_mujoco_ant_training_ppo_standalone:
         - Training of the MuJoCo Ant-v4 without dependecies rl_environments_mujoco_ant_training_ppo_blas
-        - Accelerated Training of the MuJoCo Ant-v4 using the CPU (BLAS, e.g. Intel MKL or Apple Accelerate), with Tensorboard loggin and checkpointing rl_environments_mujoco_ant_training_ppo_cuda_standalone
+        - Accelerated Training of the MuJoCo Ant-v4 using the CPU (BLAS, e.g. Intel MKL or Apple Accelerate), with Tensorboard loggin and checkpointing.
+The run can be aborted when the agent reaches > 3000 return at which point the agent already learned a decent walking gait (and the checkpoints are saved regularly so that the gait can be inspected using rl_environments_mujoco_ant_evaluation_ppo).
+If the training is run for longer the agent should reach returns in excess of > 5000-6000 which represents a state of the art gait (kind of jumping). rl_environments_mujoco_ant_training_ppo_cuda_standalone
         - Training of the MuJoCo Ant-v4 accelerated using the GPU with CUDA but no other dependencies rl_environments_mujoco_ant_training_ppo_cuda_benchmark
         - Same as rl_environments_mujoco_ant_training_ppo_cuda_standalone but without evaluation episodes (and BLAS, except for Windows) rl_environments_mujoco_ant_training_ppo_cuda_full
-        - Same as rl_environments_mujoco_ant_training_ppo_cuda_standalone but with BLAS, Tensorboard logging and checkpointing rl_environments_mujoco_ant_evaluation_ppo
+        - Same as rl_environments_mujoco_ant_training_ppo_cuda_standalone but with BLAS, Tensorboard logging and checkpointing.
+The run can be aborted when the agent reaches > 3000 return at which point the agent already learned a decent walking gait (and the checkpoints are saved regularly so that the gait can be inspected using rl_environments_mujoco_ant_evaluation_ppo).
+If the training is run for longer the agent should reach returns in excess of > 5000-6000 which represents a state of the art gait (kind of jumping). rl_environments_mujoco_ant_evaluation_ppo
         - This executable allows for deterministic evaluation of the checkpoints of agents trained with rl_environments_mujoco_ant_training_ppo_blas or rl_environments_mujoco_ant_training_ppo_cuda_full.
 This executable automatically loads the latest checkpoint of the latest run from the checkpoints folder in the current working directory.